Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.27.md

 ## 2024.06.23

+- [x] Rebuild docker image.

 ## 2024.06.22

-- [ ] Rebuild docker image.
+- [x] Rebuild docker image.
 Try will all packages but torchcell → If we add the get packages, the build seems to fail.
-Trying to add `biocypher@` This is recommended format from Claude.
+Trying to add `biocypher` This is recommended format from Claude.
 If not we can try to put in dev dependencies in `pyproject.toml` → Pypy doesn't allow for the addition of GIT in the source code for security reasons.
-Going to try to add them to pyproject toml. → won't even work in dependencies. → Reverting.
+Going to try to add them to pyproject toml. → won't even work in dependencies. → Reverting. → failed due to `torchcell[dev]`
-- [ ] `sbatch` build
+- 🔲 `sbatch` build
-- [ ] Troubleshoot why docker container is crashing
+- 🔲 Troubleshoot why docker container is crashing
-- [ ] Verify connection to database from M1
+- 🔲 Verify connection to database from M1
-- [ ] Per model, per scale, performance v num_params for all models.
+- 🔲 Per model, per scale, performance v num_params for all models.
 Double check to see if we can get curving lines, look for examples first.

 ## 2024.06.21

 - [x] `sbatch` build → There are still many problems that are difficult to troubleshoot within the build.
 It is Difficult to tell The build is failing, I think It still has mostly to do with Package installations.
 I For this reason, I think we can try to rebuild, push to docker hub, then reinstall.
-- [ ] Troubleshoot why docker container is crashing
+- 🔲 Troubleshoot why docker container is crashing
-- [ ] Verify connection to database from M1
+- 🔲 Verify connection to database from M1
-- [ ] Per model, per scale, performance v num_params for all models.
+- 🔲 Per model, per scale, performance v num_params for all models.
 Double check to see if we can get curving lines, look for examples first.

 ## 2024.06.20